hbaird/time/README.md

 <h1>Time</h1>

-This application tells the time.
+<h2>Description<h2>

-It also includes a nice picture of the sky depending on the time of day.
+This application tells the time and dynamically shows a nice picture of the sky depending on the time of day.